RodolfoBaez/11tyDecapCms/src/blog/2025-10-22-this-is-to-test-to-see-if-we-can-commit-and-push-an-blog-while-in-the-admin-panel-using-localhost.md

 ---
-title: this is to test to see if we can commit and push an blog while in the admin panel using localhost
+title: "checking if we have limited to publishing in localhost to not rebuild the site "
 description: this is to test to see if we can commit and push an blog while in the admin panel using localhost
 author: this is to test to see if we can commit and push an blog while in the